RobbeVanHemelryck/degiro-portfolio-history/README.md

 # DEGIRO Portfolio History

-DEGIRO Portfolio History imports DEGIRO account exports and stores transaction and market history in a local SQLite database.
-It provides a web interface to review holdings, price history, and portfolio performance over time.
+DEGIRO Portfolio History fills a critical gap: view your portfolio's historical performance over time with interactive charts and graphs.
+While DEGIRO doesn't provide historical portfolio visualization, this app imports your account data and transaction history to build a complete picture of your portfolio performance, holdings, and market comparisons.

 ## Installation